hello-rust/show/LESSONS_LEARNED.md

 - Similarly, people were frustrated about the flow of the show: some said I was rushing over some topics, others thought that it was dragging along.
-  What I did was adding a lot more links to entry-level topics for onboarding beginners and adding markers to the videos so that people could jump to the interesting bits right away.
+  What I did was adding a lot more links to entry-level topics for onboarding beginners and adding chapters to the videos so that people could jump to the interesting bits right away.
 Similarly, I suggest to watch the videos at 1.5x the speed if you feel bored.
 That's a nice variation to live-coding where you're kind of stuck with one pace.